LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Install 'Maestro' dataset from ``asmd``: ``python -m asmd.install``
 #.
 Prepare the new dataset with the resynthesized parts: ``python run.py --datasets``
+#.
+If the process stops, relaunch it (it will skip the already synthesized songs)

 1. Preprocess
 -------------